marcominerva/MinimalHelpers/README.md

-# MinimalRegistration
+# Minimal APIs Endpoints registration helper
-A lightweight library that allows to automatically register all the Route Endpoints of a Minimal API project
+A lightweight library that allows to automatically register all the Route Endpoints of a Minimal API project.